aroussel-data/autocompleter/README_EN.md

 # Python Autocompleter
-A Trie tree based autocompletion tool written using the Python standard library.
-Made available via web API, returning a JSON object.
+A Trie tree based autocompletion API written using the Python standard library.
+Made available via URL endpoint, returning a JSON object.
 It returns the first 4 alphabetically sorted elements of the word dictionary whose prefix matches the submitted query.

 ## Requirements